Salvatore Bellomo: Eastern Championship Wrestling (1992–1994, 1996)

 In April 1992, Bellomo began appearing with the Philadelphia, Pennsylvania, United States–based promotion Eastern Championship Wrestling, approaching ECW promoter Tod Gordon as he was living in Philadelphia at the time.
 In his first match, he won a battle royal as part of a tournament to crown the inaugural ECW Heavyweight Champion.
 He went on to lose to Jimmy Snuka (who had won a separate battle royal) in the tournament final.
 In mid-1992, Bellomo began feuding with Tony Stetson, with Stetson winning a loser leaves town match in August 1992.

 Bellomo returned in November 1992.
 In January 1993, he wrestled Kerry Von Erich (the "secret weapon" of Woman) to a double disqualification at the "Battle of the Belts" event.
 In March 1993, Bellomo appeared on the inaugural episode of ECW Hardcore TV, losing to Tommy Cairo in the first round of a tournament for the vacant ECW Television Championship.
 In April 1993, he unsuccessfully challenged The Sandman for the ECW Heavyweight Championship.
 In May 1993, he took part in a battle royal to crown the inaugural ECW Pennsylvania Champion that was won by Tommy Cairo.
 In June 1993, he wrestled at ECW's first supercard, the Super Summer Sizzler Spectacular, teaming with Super Destroyer #1 and Stevie Wonderful to defeat the Suicide Blondes and Hunter Q. Robbins III.
 In the same month, he had a brief rivalry with the Super Destroyers after he began impersonating them, calling himself "Super Destroyer #3".
 In August 1993, Bellomo and The Sandman entered a tournament for the vacant ECW Tag Team Championship, first defeating Sir Richard Michaels and Tony Stetson, then defeating Ivan Koloff and Vladimir Koloff, before losing to The Dark Patriot and Eddie Gilbert in the finals.
 A short feud between Bellomo and Sir Richard Michaels culminated in a strap match at UltraClash that was won by Bellomo.
 Bellomo went on to feud with Rockin' Rebel, defeating him in a chairs match at November to Remember by forfeit.

 At The Night the Line Was Crossed in February 1994, Bellomo lost to Mr. Hughes.
 Bellomo continued to appear on ECW Hardcore TV until leaving ECW in May 1994.

 Bellomo returned to Eastern Championship Wrestling - since renamed Extreme Championship Wrestling - in June 1996.
-At Hardcore Heaven that month, he joined the stable the Full Blooded Italians, accompanying them for their match against J.T.
-Smith and Little Guido.
+At Hardcore Heaven that month, he joined the stable the Full Blooded Italians, accompanying them for their match against the Dudley Brothers.
 In September 1996 at When Worlds Collide II, Bellomo, J.T.
 Smith, and Little Guido unsuccessfully challenged the Gangstas for the ECW World Tag Team Championship.
 Bellomo left ECW once more later that year.